nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - React on web
 - React Native/Expo for iOS and Android
-- Monorepo with a /common folder of shared logic, utility functions, math, permissions, etc
+- Git client monorepo with a /common folder of shared business logic, utilities, permissions, etc
 - Tailwind as a shared styling language over React & React Native (thanks to twrnc)
 - Redux as a shared api request/state logic library
 - Routing is _not_ shared in order to feel native: React Navigation for mobile vs. React Router for web